Creating a pathogen workflow

 .) as the last argument indicates that your current directory (

 zika-tutorial/) is the working directory.
-Your command prompt will change to indicate you are in the Docker runtime.
-If you want to leave the runtime, run the command
+Your command prompt will change to indicate you are in a Nextstrain shell, which provides access to commands such as

 Nextstrain builds typically require the following steps: